paesanilab/MBX/README.md

 }
 ```
 In this file:
-- `box` is either a 9 element list, coma separated and limited by brackets with the 3 vectors of the box: ax, ay, az, bx, by, bz, cx, cy, cz, or an empty list if one wants to run gas phase calculations.
+- `box` is either a 9 element list, comma-separated and limited by brackets with the 3 vectors of the box: ax, ay, az, bx, by, bz, cx, cy, cz, or an empty list if one wants to run gas-phase calculations.
 - `twobody_cutoff` is the distance at which the 2b interactions will be cut in the real space.
 If you are using polynomials, that should be the largest polynomial cutoff that you are using (usually 9.0 Angstrom) in periodic boundary conditions.
 In gas phase calculations, that should be set to a large number so the real space electrostatics and dispersion are properly calculated and fully accounted for.
 - `threebody_cutoff` is the cutoff for the 3b polynomials.
 If only water is used, one can set that to 4.5, but if alkali metal ions or halides are used, it should be set to the maximum cutoff in any of the trimers used (7.0).
 - `dipole_tolerance` is the tolerance accepted for the induced dipoles iterative calculation.
 From one iteration to the other one, |mu(i,t+1) - mu(i,t)|^2 < dipole tolerance for any i.
 - `dipole_max_it` is the maximum number of iterations allowed in the dipole iterative method calculation.
 If the number of iterations exceeds this value, MBX will throw an error message saying that the dipoles have diverged.
-- `dipole_method` is the method that will be used to calculate the induced dipoles.
-Current options are `iter` (iterative), `cg` (conjugate gradient, faster than iter), and `aspc` (always stable predictor corrector), whoch should only be used in simulations.
+- `dipole_method` is the method adopted to calculate the induced dipoles.
+Current options are `iter` (iterative), `cg` (conjugate gradient, faster than iter), and `aspc` (always stable predictor-corrector), which should only be used in simulations.
+Since `aspc` is currently not interfaced with LAMMPS, the best option to run simulations with LAMMPS is to use `cg` with `dipole_tolerance` = 1E-08 (1E-06 may also be sufficient in some cases but, if it is used, it is recommended to verity the convergence of both structural and thermodynamic properties relative to simulations carried out with 1E-08).
 - `alpha_ewald_XX` is the alpha used in the reciprocal space.
-Should be set to 0 when runing a gas phase calculation.
+It should be set to 0 when running gas-phase calculations/simulations.
 - `grid_density_XX` is the number of grid points density.
 - `spline_order_XX` is the order of the splines used for interpolation.
-- `ttm_pairs` a list of 2 element lists with the monomer pairs for which the repulsion will be calculated using the buckingham.
+- `ttm_pairs` a list of 2 element lists with the monomer pairs for which the repulsion will be calculated using a Buckingham potential.
 If a pure TTM-nrg calculation is being performed, `ignore_2b_poly` should contain the same pairs as `ttm_pairs`.
 Example: `"ttm_pairs" : [["f","h2o"],["na","h2o"]]`
 - `ignore_2b_poly` has the same format as `ttm_pairs`, but this will make MBX not to calculate the polynomials for the pairs specified.
 - `ignore_3b_poly` has a similar format as 2b, but with the difference that the list is a list of 3-element list.
 If a set of three monomer types is specified in this list, MBX won't add the polynomial correction of that given trimer.
 Example: `"ignore_3b_poly" : [["na","h2o","h2o"]]`
 - `port` is used when interfacing with i-pi.
-Is the port that will hold the socket.
+It is the port that will hold the socket.
 Should be greater than 34500.
 - `localhost` is the name of the socket.
-It MUST match the name in the xml file, otherwise it will send an error saying that the socket was not found.
+It MUST match the name in the XML file, otherwise it will send an error saying that the socket was not found.

 ## Main executables
 After installation, there will be the main executables in `$MBX_HOME/install/bin`.